StarPlayrX/bigmac/README.md

 Before you start please read the [Requirements](#requirements) section.
 Thank you!

 ### 💿 Non Boot Screen Support Coming to bigmac 2.0
-1. C key magic boot disks
-2. For users who cannot use Option boot
+* For users who cannot use Option boot
-3. Supports Internal and External boot disks
+* Will support Internal and External boot disks

 ### The 6 Most Common Issues
 1. User did not install Dosdude1's APFS ROM Firmware patch or take the time to do it correctly.